 Is Nepal a vegetarian Country?

-No, Nepal cannot be considered as a vegetarian country since the majority of people eat meat products.
+No, Nepal cannot be considered a vegetarian country since the majority of people eat meat products.
 Non-veg foods are a part of their daily life and festivals.
 Having said that, not all Nepalese are non-vegetarian.
-There are a lot of people who are vegetarian in Nepal.
+There are a lot of people who are vegetarians in Nepal.

 What you cannot eat in Nepal?